dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 LOINC Parts UI
 - 4x5 grid of category listboxes (equal row heights), each with its own filter and vertical-only scrollbar
 - Items show only part_name (no part_number)
-- Double-click on an item adds it to Mapping Preview with Sequence Order input (default "A"); duplicates allowed
+- Double-click on category/Common item adds it to Mapping Preview with Sequence Order input (default "A"); duplicates allowed
 - Preview panel: shows each item with an editable PartSequenceOrder TextBox; double-click removes the item
 - Sequence Order input placed at the right side of the Preview header
 - Common list shows most-used parts (from repo aggregation), spanning two cells

 Playbook Suggestions (under Preview)
 - With ¡Ã 2 distinct selected parts, suggest playbooks grouped by loinc_number (each LOINC spans multiple part rows)
-  - LEFT: long_common_name (distinct by loinc_number)
+  - LEFT: long_common_name (distinct by loinc_number) ? vertical scrollbar present; layout changed from StackPanel to Grid so ListBox height is constrained ensuring scrollbar visibility (PP1 fix).
   - RIGHT: the playbook parts list for the selected loinc_number (part_name + part_sequence_order)
+- Double-click behaviors:
+  - Double-click a playbook (left list) imports all its parts with their sequence orders into Preview, skipping only duplicate (PartNumber + SequenceOrder) pairs.
+Uses async-safe wait loop to ensure parts have loaded before import (PP2 fix).
+  - Double-click a single playbook part (right list) adds that part if the combination PartNumber + SequenceOrder is not already present (PP3 rule refinement).

+Duplicate Rule (PP3)
+- Previous logic blocked duplicates by PartNumber only.
+Updated rule: allow same PartNumber multiple times if SequenceOrder differs.
+A duplicate is only when both PartNumber and PartSequenceOrder match an existing preview item.

 Acceptance Criteria
 - Single main window shown on run (no duplicate windows)
 - Studynames textbox filters in real-time
 - long_common_name suggestions appear under Preview when ¡Ã 2 parts match one or more loinc_number groups
-- Selecting a long_common_name shows its constituent parts and orders
+- Double-click on playbook reliably imports after async load without null/iteration errors
+- Duplicate rule honors (PartNumber + SequenceOrder) uniqueness
 - Build succeeds

 Notes / Future Enhancements
 - Remove/reorder controls for preview
 - Virtualization and count badges
+- Import button (double-click now handles bulk import)

 ## 5) Custom Procedure Operation: GetValueFromSelection
 Purpose